 Where We Stayed: Villa Life

-We stayed in a villa through a Virgin Experience package, and it was exactly what I needed after long days in the parks.
+We stayed in a villa through a Virgin Experience package, and it was precisely what I needed after long days in the parks.
 A private pool, space to relax, and a Tuscan-style setting made the trip feel like two holidays in one.
-Disney during the day, peaceful retreat at night.
+We enjoyed a day at Disney and a peaceful retreat at night.

 A Virgin Experience